 In order to determine overall eye health, an instrument known as a slit lamp is used to obtain a highly magnified view of the structures in each eye.
-This affords Dr. Ross the opportunity to thoroughly evaluate your eye health and detect any signs of infection or disease.
+This affords our providers the opportunity to thoroughly evaluate your eye health and detect any signs of infection or disease.

 Much like an Autorefractor, your head is stabilized by resting it atop a chin cup.
 A light is then focused on your eye.
-Dr Ross looks through a set of oculars (much like a microscope in a science lab) and examines each part of your eye in turn.
+Our doctors look through a set of oculars (much like a microscope in a science lab) and examine each part of your eye in turn.

-He will first examine the structures of the front of your eye (lids, cornea, conjunctiva, iris, etc.).
-Then, with the help of a special high-powered lens, he will view the inside of your eye (retina, optic nerve, macula and more).
+They will first examine the structures of the front of your eye (lids, cornea, conjunctiva, iris, etc.).
+Then, with the help of a special high-powered lens, they will view the inside of your eye (retina, optic nerve, macula, and more).

 A wide range of eye conditions and diseases can be detected with slit-lamp examination, including cataracts, macular degeneration, corneal ulcers, diabetic retinopathy, etc.

-There a variety of ways to administer a Glaucoma test, which measures the pressure inside your eyes in order to achieve a diagnosis.
+There are a variety of ways to administer a Glaucoma test, which measures the pressure inside your eyes in order to achieve a diagnosis.
 A Tonometer is used to diagnose the condition.
-One example is the “puff of air” test, technically known as the no-contact tonometer, or NCT.
+One example is the “puff of air” test, technically known as the no-contact tonometer or NCT.
 You first stabilize your head by resting it atop a chin cup.
-Dr. Ross, or a qualified assistant then has you look at a light inside the machine while they direct a puff of air at the corneal surface of your eye.
-It’s completely painless and based on your resistance to the puff of air, Dr. Ross can determine your intraocular pressure (IOP).
+Our providers or a qualified assistant will then have you look at a light inside the machine while they direct a puff of air at the corneal surface of your eye.
+It’s completely painless and based on your resistance to the puff of air, they can determine your intraocular pressure (IOP).
 If you have high eye pressure, you may be at risk for, or have glaucoma.

-Due to the unpopularity of the “puff test”, AFEC uses the latest tonometer know as the ICARE Tonometer.
-This test is much more patient friendly and more accurate than the “air puff”
+Due to the unpopularity of the “puff test”, AFEC uses the latest tonometer known as the ICARE Tonometer.
+This test is much more patient-friendly and more accurate than the “air puff”

 Another type of glaucoma test involves an instrument known as an applanation tonometer.
 This is the gold standard of tonometer testing.
-For this, Dr Ross will put yellow eye drops in your eye to numb it.
+For this, our doctors will put yellow eye drops in your eye to numb it.
 Your eyes will feel slightly heavy when the drops start working.
-This is not a dilating drop — it is a numbing agent combined with a yellow dye that glows under a blue light.
-He will then ask you to stare into the slit lamp while he gently touches the surface of your eye with the tonometer to measure your IOP.
+This is not a dilating drop — it is a numbing agent combined with a yellow dye that glows under blue light.
+They will then ask you to stare into the slit lamp while they gently touch the surface of your eye with the tonometer to measure your IOP.
 Like the NCT, an applanation tonometer is painless.
 You may feel the tonometer probe tickle your eyelashes, but the whole test is completed in just a few seconds.

 Patients typically have little or no warning of glaucoma until they have experienced significant vision loss.
 For this reason, routine eye exams that include a tonometer test are essential to rule out early signs of glaucoma and protect you from vision loss.

-For certain kinds of tests Dr. Ross will need to examine the internal structures of your eye.
-In order to accomplish this, he may administer a dilating drop to enlarge your pupils.
+For certain kinds of tests, our providers will need to examine the internal structures of your eye.
+In order to accomplish this, they may administer a dilating drop to enlarge your pupils.
 Dilating drops usually need 20 to 30 minutes before taking full effect.
 During dilation, you will be especially sensitive to light (since more light is entering your eye) and you may notice difficulty focusing on objects up close.
 These effects can last for several hours, depending on the strength of the drop used.
-Pupil dilation is very important because it affords Dr. Ross the most thorough evaluation of your internal eye health.
+Pupil dilation is very important because it affords our doctors the most thorough evaluation of your internal eye health.

-Once the drops have taken effect, Dr Ross will use various instruments to look inside your eyes.
+Once the drops have taken effect, our providers will use various instruments to look inside your eyes.
 You should bring sunglasses with you to your eye exam, to minimize glare and light sensitivity on the way home.
 If you forget to bring sunglasses, the AFEC staff will give you a disposable pair for your convenience.

-In some cases, Dr Ross may want to check for the presence of blind spots (scotomas) in your peripheral or “side” vision.
-He does so by performing a visual field test.
+In some cases, our doctors may want to check for the presence of blind spots (scotomas) in your peripheral or “side” vision.
+They do so by performing a visual field test.
 Blind spots can originate from eye diseases such as glaucoma.
 Performing an analysis of your blind spots may also help identify specific areas of brain damage caused by a stroke or tumor.
 At AFEC we utilize a very advanced Automated Visual Field device called a Humphrey Matrix.
 This instrument is among the fastest and most accurate at testing “side” vision.

 The above list represents the most common testing performed at AFEC.
-However, if Dr. Ross detects an abnormality, there are many more tests that he can utilize to ensure you receive a thorough exam.
+However, if our doctors detect an abnormality, there are many more tests that they can utilize to ensure you receive a thorough exam.